microsoft/fabricrealtimelab/modules/module07b.md

 * Legend: stocks_prediction - Symbol
 * Filter: Predict_time to *Relative date is in the next 5 days*, with *include today* checked.

-The initial report should look similar to the report below -- the prediction chart settings are highlighted:
+The initial report should look similar to the image below -- the prediction chart settings are highlighted:

 ![Initial report](../images/module07/pbis-initial-report.png)